-Safety Tip: If you decide using chemicals or steam is the best way to remove wallpaper in your home, always protect your hands, eyes and face.
+Safety: If you decide using chemicals or steam is the best way to remove wallpaper in your home, always wear rubber gloves and protective eyewear.

-- Gel removers function in a manner similar to liquid removers.
-The surface of the wallpaper must be scored prior to application to allow the chemicals within the gel to penetrate and weaken the adhesive.
+Gel removers function in a manner similar to liquid removers.
+The surface of the wallpaper must be perforated prior to application to allow the chemicals within the gel to penetrate and weaken the adhesive.

 - One advantage to using a gel is that it's somewhat less messy.
 It won't drip or run, allowing for more precise application and reducing the likelihood of it spilling onto the floor or furniture.

-- Gels are often powerful and effective in removing wallpaper that has been applied to unprimed drywall or using clay-based adhesives.
+- Gels are often effective in removing wallpaper that has been applied to unprimed drywall or used clay-based adhesives.
 A good gel should liquefy the adhesive without softening or soaking the face of the drywall.

-- Use a spray bottle, brush or roller to apply and let sit for 20 – 30 minutes so it can soak in.
-Gels can be applied with a spray bottle, or by using a brush or roller.
+- Use a spray bottle, brush or roller to apply and let sit for 20 to 30 minutes so it can soak in.

 - On some wall coverings, especially vinyl-coated styles, the outer layer may simply pull away from the paper backing, leaving only the paper and glue to be removed.

-- Utility knives will come in handy when deciding how to remove wallpaper borders and trim along cabinets.
+- Utility knives will come in handy when removing wallpaper borders and trim along cabinets.